Home Sign on Countertop

 Other permanent housing programs are those that do not fall under Permanent Supportive Housing or Rapid Re-Housing models.
 Clients are permanently housed in various apartment communities and receive help with living independently through intensive case management.

-OPH Programs and Partners:
+Other Permanent Housing Programs and Partners:

 • Tenant-Based Rental Assistance Program administered by Virginia Beach Housing & Neighborhood Preservation: Clients are housed in the community and provided two years of rental assistance and case management support.